DoctorMcKay/node-globaloffensive/README.md

 Sends the same request to the GC that viewing the CSGO player profile from the in-game friendlist sends.
 Returns the same information that you would get in-game.
 This returns the same protobuf that is used when you request your own profile data, so most of it stays empty.

+### requestPlayerStats()

+Get account statistic by last time.
+Its work only if you have subscribtion to CS:GO 360 Stats

 ### refreshSession()

 Refresh session.
 The session becomes expire every hour.